 Day 1 – Arrival Day

-Participants must arrive into Las Vegas, NV no later than 12:30 pm (we'll need to incorporate 4 hours post arrival for our drive to camp and bike fitting).
+Cyclists must arrive into Las Vegas, NV no later than 12:00 pm as we'll need to incorporate 4 hours post-arrival for our drive to camp and bike fitting).
 We will have two locations to pick up bike riders: the McCarran International Airport (LAS) and Hyatt Place Hotel.

 Well-rested, we will head out, passing the nearly evaporated Lake Manley, which at one point filled the entire valley.
 Maybe you'll catch sight of a tiny Pupfish, a remnant of those wetter days, forced to adapt to dry conditions by learning to live in water five times as salty as the oceans.
 Then, we venture to Badwater Basin, the lowest elevation in North America and eighth lowest location on earth at 282 ft below sea level!
-We begin with a steady climb into the clean air of the Amargosa River Valley and as we start descending we begin to breathe the crisp, clean air of Shoshone’s world class skies and take in the geology that marvel’s the town’s colorful history and rich mining district.
+We begin with a steady climb into the clean air of the Amargosa River Valley and as we start descending we begin to breathe the crisp, clean air of Shoshone’s world-class skies and take in the geology that marvel’s the town’s colorful history and rich mining district.

 Day 6 – Departure Day

 This morning we say goodbye to beautiful Death Valley.
-We will shuttle you back to Las Vegas with drop-offs at the preferred hotel and the airport.
+We will shuttle back to Las Vegas with drop-offs at the preferred hotel and the airport.
 We will return to Las Vegas by 12 pm, so you should arrange for afternoon flights no earlier than 2 pm, or you can stay extend your stay.